Knee Pain: Fat Pad Irritation or Hoffa’s Syndrome

 Other than treating the localized inflammation and realigning the patella, the biomechanical factors also need addressing.
 Advice to avoid heels may be recommended.
 This is because the tiptoe position with in high heels encourages the knee to hyperextend, and the pelvis to go into anterior tilt.

 Hodges et al found that pain in the fat pad changes motor control of the quadriceps muscle when ascending and descending stairs.
-Without proper control of the quadriceps, the unstable knee joint will go through increased load though.
-Strength training for the quadriceps should include stability training to improve on the control and coordination of the quadriceps.
+Without proper control of the quadriceps, the chances of recurrence of fat pad impingement are high due to increased instability of the knee as a result.
+Hence, strength training for the quadriceps should include stability training to improve on the control and coordination of the quadriceps.

 References